pivotal/skenario/docs/concepts.md

 equivalent, one can be converted to the other.

-Literature and examples of the process-oriented approach are frustratingly thin on the ground compared ot the job-oriented approach.
+Literature and examples of the process-oriented approach are frustratingly thin on the ground compared to the job-oriented approach.
 I suspect this is due to the long history of DES, dating as it does to the early Fortran era.
 The process-oriented approach, by contrast, essentially escaped into the broader community as object-oriented programming via Simula.